Delaware Court Records

 A majority of traffic violations are tried as criminal offenses in the State of Delaware.

-Individuals who are to be arraigned before the Justice of Peace Court are required to have all the documents necessary to defend their case.
+Individuals who are to be arraigned before the Justice of Peace Court are required to have the documents necessary to defend their case.
 This may include the ticket number, proof of documents such as license registration or insurance when the offense occurred.

 They may also bring their own witnesses.